CirclesUBI/whitepaper/Circles.md

 Dave gives 5 AliceCoin to Bob and takes 5 CarolCoin from him
 ```

 Another way of thinking about trust is that it is the user telling the system that they acknowledge specific currencies as “real money.”
 Since any blockchain account can join the system and start minting currency, a trivial attack is to create multiple accounts and register with each to get multiple basic incomes.
-The existence of trust relationships is how users protect themselves from fake accounts by specifying which ones they know for a fact represent an individual human’s primary account.
+This is called a Sybil attack in computer security terms.
+The existence of trust relationships is how users protect themselves from fake accounts by specifying which ones they know for a fact represent an individual human’s primary account, forming a native Sybil resistance in the system.

 Because trust is a way to protect from counterfeit currencies, it is a serious responsibility on the part of the user.
 Users will have to rely heavily on mutual connections when making direct peer-to-peer trust relationships, and new users with no trust connections will have to get their closest loved ones to be their initial connections.
 However in order to increase usability, some exceptions to these high requirements are covered in the Groups & Validators section below.

 ### Transitive Exchange

 Trusting different currencies creates a useful form of money because of the transitive nature of social networks.
-Money is useful when it allows complete strangers to efficiently conduct their business.
-When one stranger wants to send money to another in Circles, they search for a transitive chain of trusted currencies between each other.
+Money is useful when it allows complete strangers to efficiently conduct business.
+When one stranger wants to send money to another in Circles, they automatically search for a transitive chain of trusted currencies between each other.
 The payer then trades along this chain of trusted currencies, one after the other, until they have one that the recipient accepts.

 ```
 Bob trusts AliceCoin